MilchRatchet/Luminary/README.md

 This is a list of papers I have used for this project so far.
 Note that some techniques presented in these papers are not implemented at the moment but their ideas were helpful nonetheless:

-- J. Frisvad, _Building an Orthonormal Basis from a 3D Unit Vector Without Normalization_, Journal of Graphics Tools, 16(3), pp. 151-159, 2012
 - T. Möller, B. Trumbore, _Fast, Minimum Storage Ray-Triangle Intersection_, Journal of Graphics Tools, 2, pp. 21-28, 1997.
 - A. Majercik, C. Crassin, P. Shirley, M. McGuire, _A Ray-Box Intersection Algorithm and Efficient Dynamic Voxel Rendering_, Journal of Computer Graphics Techniques, 7(3), pp. 66-82, 2018
 - K. Booth, J. MacDonald, _Heuristics for ray tracing using space subdivision_, The Visual Computer, 6, pp. 153-166, 1990.